Fellowships for Bard College Undergraduate Students

 Naomi Miller is a junior at Bard majoring in Religious Studies, with a focus in Buddhist and Jewish studies.
 While this is her first year at the Hannah Arendt Center, she has been passionate about philosophical and spiritual discourse for as long as she can remember.
 She previously worked as a gallery assistant at the Hessel Museum which sparked her love of art history.
 When not in class you can find her watching movies, meditating, or making music with friends.

-From Sandpoint, Idaho, Sage is a freshman at Bard, majoring in political science.
+From Sandpoint, Idaho, Sage Saccomanno is a sophomore at Bard, majoring in chemistry.
 Sage throws herself into everything.
 Her past includes being a part of a curated team of student leaders organizing the world’s largest youth-led event of its kind: the Count Me In Global Student Leadership Summit held annually in Toronto.
-Not to mention, she lived in Todi, Italy, during her junior year of high school on a Rotary Youth Exchange, experiencing much of Europe and learning to speak fluent Italian.
+Not to mention, she lived in Todi, Italy, during her junior year of high school on a Rotary Youth Exchange, experiencing much of Europe and learning to speak Italian.
 In addition, Sage acted as an ambassador of her community for several years as Miss Teen Rodeo promoting the community, goodwill, and service.
-Sage’s hobbies include kayaking, paddleboarding, back-country skiing, and horseback riding.
+Sage’s hobbies include kayaking, hiking, back-country skiing, and horseback riding.
 When she is not in a class, you can probably find her running, working out, or at soccer practice.

 Samuel Mutter is a composer and musician currently in his sophomore year at Bard College and Conservatory.
 He studies music composition and history.
 Among many other things, Samuel has a particular interest in new and innovative forms of democracy such as Citizens' Assemblies and other deliberative processes.
 As a HAC Fellow, he is working with his peers to establish a sortition based Citizens' Assembly for the Bard community.